 Is Spring Water Safe To Drink Is An Often Asked Question?

-We often get asked this question and there’s no straight forward answer.
+We often get asked this question regarding Is Spring Water Safe To Drink or not, and there’s no straight forward answer.
 With so many different things to factor in, it’s not as simple as yes or no. Let’s look at the thoughts on consuming this type of water from your tap.
-Then we’ll have a look at the bottled produced variety.
+Then we’ll have a look at the bottled produced variety.,

 One of the first considerations is the location of this water.
 What is the source of this water?
 As an example, if you happen to live in the Washington, DC area, then your tap water comes from either the Patuxent River or the Potomac.
 Just how clean do you think that is?
 This is why bottled water is becoming ever popular, alongside home filtration systems.